 “What do I eat with sake?”
 Although Japanese food is the most common pairing, many are surprised to learn that sake can be easily paired with a variety of cuisine.
-Unlike wine, which has significant levels of acidity and tannins that must be taken into consideration when pairing with food, sake’s lower acidity and no tannins makes it a very likeable accompaniment for a meal.
+Unlike wine, which has significant levels of acidity and tannins that must be taken into consideration when pairing with food, sake’s lower acidity and no tannins makes it a very likable accompaniment for a meal.
 More and more, sake is gaining recognition for its subtle and complementary characteristics, and restaurants are adding it to their beverage offerings.
 Here, we offer some basic tips on pairing sake with different kinds of food.
 Whether it be fried, spicy or hearty dishes, there is a sake pairing for you!

 Tippsy offers taste metrics for four major flavor profiles, and descriptions for each sake.
 When trying sake, try to observe the aroma and taste sensations: dryness, bitterness, tartness, sweetness and acidity.
 A good sake will have a good balance between components, ensuring that not one overpowers the other.
 As always, the best way to discover sake pairings is to explore your own palate and find what you like.
 The descriptions below serve as starting points for beginners, or those wanting to try something new.